 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.

 The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment such as dental treatments using conscious sedation techniques.
+These included general dentistry and treatments for gum disease and more complex treatment such as implants.